Edward Ruscha: Commissioned works

 In 2008, Ruscha was among four text-based artists that were invited by the Whitechapel Gallery to write scripts to be performed by leading actors; Ruscha's contribution was Public Notice (2007).
 To celebrate the San Francisco Museum of Modern Art (SFMOMA)'s 75th anniversary, Ruscha was one of the artists invited to collaborate with the museum on a limited-edition of artist-designed T-shirts.
 Ruscha is regularly commissioned with works for private persons, among them James Frey (Public Stoning, 2007), Lauren Hutton (Boy Meets Girl, 1987), and Stella McCartney (Stella, 2001).
 In 1987, collector Frederick Weisman had Ruscha paint the exterior of his private plane, a Lockheed JetStar.
 The summer 2012 campaign of L.A.-based fashion label Band of Outsiders featured Polaroid shots of Ruscha.
 In 2020, Ruscha produced the cover art and typography of Paul McCartney's album McCartney III.
 In 2022, he teamed up with (RED) and Gagosian Gallery to create a limited-edition silk twill scarf—featuring his drawing Science Is Truth Found (1986)—to help provide more equitable access to COVID-19 relief.
-In 2023 he created the cover art for the Beatles single "Now and Then."
+In 2023 he created the cover art for the Beatles single Now and Then.
+In 2026, his piece 'TOP SPOT', 2019, was selected as the cover for South Korean rapper T.O.P's debut solo album, Another Dimension.